Find an Orthodontist near you

 Unfortunately, children do not outgrow underbites.
 As underbites are usually inherited, it’s unlikely that when a child’s adult teeth come through, the underbite will disappear.

-The appearance of an underbite may actually worsen during puberty, particularly during the growth spurt.
-That is, the underbite can become larger, the lower jaw and chin appearing more protrusive, and the profile becoming more concave.
+The appearance of an underbite may worsen during puberty, particularly during any growth spurts.
+This means that the underbite can become larger, with the lower jaw and chin appearing more protrusive and the profile becoming more concave.
 This is why we recommend seeking early treatment as certain cases can be successfully intercepted.

 Can braces fix an underbite?

-Yes, braces or clear aligners can be an effective method of treatment for an underbite, particularly for milder cases.
-An orthodontist can provide an accurate diagnosis and then determine the relevant treatment options available for your individual case.
-The severity of the diagnosed “underbite” will directly influence the treatment recommendations.
-This is why it is vitally important to see a specialist orthodontist, as an inaccurate diagnosis often leads to incomplete or ineffective treatment.
+Braces or clear aligners can be an effective method of treatment for an underbite, particularly for milder cases.
+An orthodontist can provide an accurate diagnosis and then determine the relevant treatment options available for your individual needs.
+The severity of the diagnosed underbite will influence the treatment recommendations.
+This is why it is important to see a specialist orthodontist, as an inaccurate diagnosis often leads to incomplete or ineffective treatment.

-Treatment methods depend on the age of the patient and the severity of their underbite, though in most cases mild to moderate underbites can be fixed without surgery.
+Treatment methods depend on the age of the patient and the severity of their underbite.
+In most cases, however, mild to moderate underbites can be fixed without surgery.
 The most common methods to correct an underbite include:

-• An upper jaw expander.
-This may be recommended if the upper jaw is also small in width.
+• An upper jaw expander may be recommended if the upper jaw is also small in width.
 Fitted across the patient’s palate, the upper jaw expander works by gradually widening the jaw so that the lower teeth match better with the upper teeth.

-• The ‘reverse-pull’ headgear.
-This type of headgear can be used to pull the upper jaw forward and works more effectively for patients under the age of 10.
+• The ‘reverse-pull’ headgear can be used to pull the upper jaw forward and works more effectively for patients under the age of 10.

-• Braces or clear aligners.
-Suitable for both children and adults, braces or clear aligners such as Invisalign®, Spark® and 3M Clarity can be an effective treatment method for underbite, especially if orthodontic elastics are worn.
+• Braces or clear aligners, such as Invisalign®, Spark® and 3M Clarity, can be an effective treatment method for underbite for both adults and children, especially if orthodontic elastics are also worn.

-• Tooth extraction.
-Where appropriate, extracting carefully selected teeth can help correct underbite in mild to moderate cases.
+• Tooth extraction involves carefully extracting selected teeth, where appropriate, to help correct underbite in mild to moderate cases.

-• Surgery.
-In adults with severe underbite, orthognathic jaw surgery may be required to align the upper and lower jaws into their ideal positions.
+• Surgery may be required if adults have a severe underbite and want to properly align the upper and lower jaws into their ideal positions.
 The surgery is generally very predictable and is considered low risk.
-When appropriate, a referral to an maxillofacial surgeon will be provided by your specialist orthodontist.
+When appropriate, a referral to a maxillofacial surgeon will be provided by your specialist orthodontist.

 The key to correctly and effectively managing underbites is an early diagnosis by a knowledgeable specialist orthodontist.
-Click here to search for an orthodontist near you now.
+If you think you or your child has an underbite, then use the Finder Tool to find your nearest orthodontist and request a booking consultation today.

 How useful was this article?